 How can you not be excited about hair chalks?!
 They're like the coolest beauty invention to try if you're thinking of temporary hair colouring.
 The best part is that you don't have to stick to safe hues like brown, burgundy or caramel.
 You can let your imagination run wild here.
 Neons, pastels or ombre - the ball is in your court.
 Back in 2017, hair chalks were a foreign beauty term in India.
 They couldn't be bought on the internet and you needed an NRI friend to get you one.
 However, that did not stop me from finding a substitute for it.
-I used an old eyeshadow colour instead to colour my hair green!
+I thought of using a pigmented eye chalk or face chalk instead to colour my hair green!
 While the experiment was a success, my hair texture bore the brunt of it.
 It got super rough and dry.
 I mean, I can't blame the product, it wasn't meant for the hair anyway!

 The good news is that now we have hair chalks!
 These products aren't only safe for your hair but are also easy to wash out with shampoo.
 Depending on how often you wash your hair, the colour can stay on for a good 6 weeks.
 If you do decide to invest in hair chalks make sure that you're buying the ones that are non-toxic, non-allergenic and environment-friendly.
 Also, before I forget, make sure that you use the hair chalk on clean hair.
 Remember that fresh and clean strands make the colour pop!
 You'll need an amazing hair shampoo to get the job done (Just sayin')

 Now that you know what hair chalks are all about, let me teach you how to use them.
 For starters, don't be too serious while colouring your hair.
 Take it easy and enjoy the process.
 Experiment with colours by channelling your inner unicorn.

 Step 1: To avoid staining your clothes and hands, wear an old tee and put on latex gloves.